 The review was initiated at the request of the French medicines agency (ANSM) after new data became available that raised concerns about the safety of these products.

-The CHMP recommendation will now be sent to the European Commission for a legally binding decision that will be valid throughout the EU.1
+The CHMP recommendation was sent to the European Commission and on 11 July 2014 the Commission issued a legally binding decision revoking the authorisations for Caustinerf arsenical, Yranicid arsenical and associated names throughout the EU.